 Basic Lesson Plan For Optimising Your Online Lesson on ClassDo

 This is a suggested sample lesson plan for educators who are new to live online teaching.
 It is generic, and not specific to any subject, level or teaching style.
-You can adapt and customise this plan to the individual needs of your classes.getting the best out of our virtual rooms,
+You can adapt and customise this plan to the individual needs of your classes.
+This plan is meant to guide you to getting the best out of our virtual rooms, which are designed specifically to optimise your online teaching experience.

 In this article: